BohaoNing/Kaggle-Projects/Titanic - Machine Learning from Disaster/README.md

 ## [Titanic - Machine Learning from Disaster](https://www.kaggle.com/competitions/titanic)
-> Create a model that predicts which passengers survived the Titanic shipwreck.
+> Create a model that predicts which passengers survived the Titanic shipwreck

 ### Jupyter Notebook Versions